tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - Can tell you about a nearby if you are xenophobic enough stash
 	 -

+#### The mound
+* about a thirty foot mound of bodies
+* That same specter shows itself and is confused at your persistence and why you are seeking him out, requires combat to see if you are worthy
+* The combat
+	- specter version of [[Commander Kael]], no glamour
+	- his buddy will cast from the back
+	- shadows will fight and toss bodies from the top of the mound
+- He gives you honors and takes you into the mound where he is housed
+	- he tells you the situation
+	- What he can give you
+		- information on his orders
+			- provoke the goblins, everything short of actual violence
+		- A glimpse through his eyes
+			- Perspective across a camp, something like a seige, ankheg corpse on a spit,
+			- look beyond the camp to see a small town, set into the woods, smooth domed buildings, and goblins sitting in front of them looking dirrectly into your eyes with hate and fear, a large gate entrance has a word in goblin written into it
+		- A stash
+			- enchanted choker with language capabilities
+	- What can you give him
+		- honorable death

  - **POI:** Encounters, detective work and such
 	 - Rotbeast heard